DTV – Roman Yampolskiy on AI superintelligence, human extermination and simulation theory

 Well, given all the developments, recent developments, we are very likely living in the most interesting of times.

-Not just because I'm living in it, but because we are creating a lot of meta-technology, meta-inventions.
+Not just because I'm living in it, but because we are creating a lot of meta technology, meta-inventions.

-We are creating intelligence, we're learning to create worlds.
+We are learning to create worlds.

-This is all novels.
+This is all novel.

-So it wouldn't be surprising if they were experimenting with specifically this time period to find out, let's say, how to create safe superintelligence, what other types of superintelligence can be created, what are the interesting worlds?
+So it wouldn't be surprising if they were experimenting with specifically this time period to find out, let's say, how to create safe superintelligence, what other types of superintelligence can be created, what are the interesting worlds.

 It could be a tool for testing, tools for creative exploration.